MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 * Events: You can also drive user awareness via physical events, kiosk, and other modes, where you distribute assets to promote awareness and usage of your app.
 * Reminders: Remind the users about the campaign before and after it happens.

+Microsoft provides few templates that you can use to speed up the adoption of your app.
+These templates help you quickly generate toolkit to popularize your app.
+See [Launch your collaborative apps](/microsoftteams/platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/launch-app) for a list of resources and BOM assets that you should create for app launch.
+Register for [Microsoft ISV Success program](https://www.microsoft.com/isv/program-benefits) to receive guidance and templates for some of the above digital assets.

 Microsoft provides a few templates that you can use to speed up the adoption of your app.
 These templates help you quickly generate toolkit to popularize your app.
-Register for [Microsoft ISV Success program](https://www.microsoft.com/isv/program-benefits) to receive guidance and templates for some of the above digital assets.
+Register for  to receive guidance and templates for some of the above digital assets.

 The following considerations might help you make the awareness documents more user-friendly: